drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### X-ray of  Abbott-21 bound to  Farnesyltransferase

-The X-ray crystal structure of the Abbott-21 inhibitor bound to the farnesyltransferase proved that it fulfilled the design criteria presented in the preceding pages.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/x-ray-abbott-21-bound-to-farnesyltransferase-ec4bf69c'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray crystal structure of the Abbott-21 inhibitor bound to the farnesyltransferase proved that it fulfilled the design criteria presented in the preceding pages.
 In addition, this confirms that enhanced activities and selectivity can be achieved by mimicking the Ile - and not Val - of the reference tetrapeptide.
 Note the two hydrogen bonds created with the cyano fragments and the coordination with the zinc atom.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.